softspiders/cra-ts-uilib-storybook-lerna/README.md

 # cra-typescript-uilib-with-storybook-in-lerna

-Minimalistic React app in TypeScript based on UI lib with Storybook and Snapshot testing.
+Minimalistic React app in TypeScript based on UI lib with Storybook.
 And all of this in Lerna monorepo.

 ## Direct feature ancestors